comscope/ComDMFT/README.md

   - charge self-consistent LDA+DMFT,
   - and ab initio LQSGW+DMFT

+For the copyright and license information, please see Copyright.txt and license.txt.

 # 2. New version release announcement
-## 2019.
-1. 4
-   - The first version has been released!!!
-   - Please go to tutorial directory(install_directory/tutorials) to learn how to calculate the electronic structures of NiO, MnO, and FeSe.
-You have three choices of charge self-consistent LDA+Gutzwiller, charge self-consistent LDA+DMFT, and LQSGW+DMFT.
+## 2021.
+2. 26
+   - Updated interface to Flapwmbpt.
+Now Comsuite requires single input file for FlapwMBPT, Comsuite, and its postprocess.
+   - Now Comsuite provides an option to calculate quasiparticle bandstructures within LDA+DMFT as well as LQSGW+DMFT.
+   - Now Comsuite provides options to choose "s"- or "p"-type corrlated orbitals.

 ## 2020.
 1. 6
-   - New version released !!!
    - Now Comsuite can calculate antiferromagnetically ordered phase.
 Please go to tutorial directories (install_directory/tutorials/lda_dmft/NiO_afm and install_directory/tutorials/lqsgw_dmft/NiO_afm).
 Read pdf files to learn how to calculate the electronic structures of antiferromagnetically ordered NiO.
 You have two choices of charge self-consistent LDA+DMFT and LQSGW+DMFT.

+## 2019.
+1. 4
+   - The first version has been released!!!
+   - Please go to tutorial directory(install_directory/tutorials) to learn how to calculate the electronic structures of NiO, MnO, and FeSe.
+You have three choices of charge self-consistent LDA+Gutzwiller, charge self-consistent LDA+DMFT, and LQSGW+DMFT.

 # 3. Comsuite Installation

 ## Prerequisites
-Comsuite consists of programs, executables, and scripts, written in Fortran90, c (c++) and Python.
+Comsuite consists of programs, executables, and scripts, written in Fortran90, c (c++) and Python3.
 Before you start the installation, you must make sure that the following packages are installed in your system.
   - Fortran, C, CXX compiler and blas/lapack library.
 The followings have been tested
     - ifort, icpc and mkl
   - MPI
     - Intel MPI (mpiifort, mpiicc, mpiicpc, mpirun, etc. Check https://software.intel.com/en-us/qualify-for-free-software)
     - open MPI (mpif90, mpicc, mpicxx, mpirun, etc. Check https://www.open-mpi.org/)
-  - Python (required package : numpy, scipy, tabulate, itertools, mpi4py, cython, matplotlib, Builtins, sympy, pymatgen, pyyaml and h5py)
+  - Python3 (required package : numpy, scipy, tabulate, itertools, mpi4py, cython, matplotlib, Builtins, sympy, pymatgen, pyyaml and h5py)

 ## Optional package
   - Data storage in Parallel HDF5 is also supported.
 Parallel HDF5 library (Check https://www.hdfgroup.org/HDF5/release/obtain5.html)